 In February 2012, we sold all of our rights to receive future royalty payments on CIMZIA® and MIRCERA®.
-As described in Note 5 to our Condensed Consolidated Financial Statements, this royalty sale transaction has been recorded as a liability that amortizes over the estimated royalty payment period.
-As a result of this liability accounting, even though the royalties from UCB and Roche are remitted directly to the purchaser of these royalty interests starting in the second quarter of 2012 for royalties arising from product sales in the first quarter of 2012, we will continue to record revenue for these royalties.
-During the three and nine months ended September 30, 2012, we recognized \$3.4 million and \$9.6 million in aggregate royalties from net sales of CIMZIA® and MIRCERA®, of which the \$2.7 million recognized in the three months ended March 31, 2012 was retained by us as these amounts resulted from product sales in the fourth quarter of 2011 and the \$6.9 million recognized in the six months ended September 30, 2012 was remitted directly to RPI as these amounts resulted from product sales in the first two quarters of 2012.
-During the three and nine months ended September 30, 2011, we recognized \$2.1 million and \$5.7 million in aggregate royalties from net sales of CIMZIA® and MIRCERA®.
-We expect royalties to increase throughout 2012 as compared to 2011.
+As described in Note 4 to our Condensed Consolidated Financial Statements, this royalty sale transaction has been recorded as a liability that amortizes over the estimated royalty payment period.
+As a result of this liability accounting, even though the royalties from UCB and Roche are remitted directly to the purchaser of these royalty interests, we will continue to record revenue for these royalties on a separate revenue line item entitled "Non-cash royalty revenue related to sale of future royalties."
+During the three months ended June 30, 2013 and 2012, we recognized \$3.8 million and \$3.5 million, respectively, in aggregate royalties from net sales of CIMZIA® and MIRCERA®.
+During the six months ended June 30, 2013 and 2012, we recognized \$8.2 million and \$6.2 million in aggregate royalties from net sales of CIMZIA® and MIRCERA®, of which the \$2.7 million recognized in the three months ended March 31, 2012 was retained by us as these amounts resulted from product sales in the fourth quarter of 2011.
+We expect non-cash royalties from net sales of CIMZIA® and MIRCERA® in the full year of 2013 to be higher than in 2012.

-License, Collaboration and Other
+License, Collaboration and Other Revenue

-License, collaboration and other revenue includes amortization of upfront payments and milestone payments received in connection with our license and collaboration agreements and reimbursed research and development expenses.
-The level of license, collaboration and other revenue depends in part upon the estimated amortization period of the upfront payments, the achievement of milestones, the continuation of existing collaborations, the amount of reimbursed research and development work, and entering into new collaboration agreements, if any.
+License, collaboration and other revenue includes the recognition of upfront payments and milestone payments received in connection with our license and collaboration agreements and reimbursed research and development expenses.
+The level of license, collaboration and other revenue depends on a combination of factors including the estimated amortization period of the upfront payments, the achievement of milestones, the continuation of existing collaborations, the amount of reimbursed research and development work, and entering into new collaboration agreements, if any.